christianwach/civicrm-acf-integration/README.md

 *Important note:* Please make sure you have *CiviCRM Event Organiser* version 0.5.3 or greater.

+#### CiviCRM Activities and WordPress Custom Post Types ####

+To link these together, in CiviCRM go to *Administer* —> *Customize Data and Screens* —> *Activity Types* and edit an Activity Type.
+You will see a dropdown that allows you to choose a WordPress Post Type to link to the Activity Type you are editing.
+Choose one and save the Activity Type.

+From now on, each time you create an Activity of the Activity Type that you have linked, a new WordPress Post will be created.
+The "Subject" of the Activity will become the WordPress Post Title.
+And - in the reverse direction - each time you create a WordPress Post which is of the Post Type you have linked to an Activity Type, a new Activity will be created with their "Subject" set to the Title of the new Post.

 ---

 ### Links between fields ###